ZiggyCreatures/FusionCache/docs/Backplane.md

 PM> Install-Package ZiggyCreatures.FusionCache.Backplane.StackExchangeRedis
 ```

-Then, to create and setup the cache manually, do this:
+Then, to create and setup the cache manually, we can do this:

 ```csharp
 // INSTANTIATE FUSION CACHE